SoniaRuiz/vizer/README.md

 ## Description
 This repository contains the User Interface (UI) code for the vizER platform.

-Additionally, on the Wiki section, there are available a collection of tutorials that fully explain the configuration needed to be able to install and expose vizER in a Linux web server environment.
+Additionally, on the Wiki section, there is available a [tutorial](https://github.com/SoniaRuiz/vizER/wiki/Deploying-vizER-in-Apache) that fully explain the configuration needed to be able to install and expose vizER in a Linux web server environment.

 ## Getting Started
 vizER platform is fully working and can be reached following [this link](https://snca.atica.um.es/browser/app/vizER).